ember-learn/ember-blog/content/ember-6-0-released.md

   - version-6-x
 ---

-EmberJS 6.0 embodies the commitment to stability and reliability that developers have come to expect from the Ember ecosystem.
-The Ember team has worked hard to remove all the deprecations and make us move towards Polaris.
+Ember 6.0 continues the commitment to stability and reliability that developers have come to expect from the Ember ecosystem and further moves us towards the [Polaris Edition of Ember](https://emberjs.com/editions/polaris/).
 Get up-to-date with the latest in Ember and enjoy!

 This post will cover our release strategy, how to upgrade, what to expect, and deprecated APIs that were removed.